Baltic Republican Party: Baltic Republican Party (1993–2003)

+Kaliningrad Public Movement – Respublika (2003–2021)

+Following its outlawing the party transitioned into a social movement that supported parliamentarism, the independence of the branches of power, the decommunization of society, the renaming of Kaliningrad to Königsberg and the preservation of its cultural heritage.

 In February 2005 the constituent congress of the Kaliningrad Public Movement – Respublika took place in Kaliningrad.
-It has the same objectives as the BRP, its cochairmen are Sergei Pasko and Vitautas Lopata, an independent deputy of the regional Duma and local chairperson of the opposition Russian People's Democratic Union.
+It has the same objectives as the BRP, its co-chairmen are Sergei Pasko and Vitautas Lopata, an independent deputy of the regional Duma and local chairperson of the opposition Russian People's Democratic Union.